Search: 428 results

 Verse Conceptsequipping, physicalGiantsUnusedAttempting To Kill Specific PeopleWeights Of Other Things

-But Abishai the son of Zeruiah succored him, and smote the Philistine, and killed him.
-Then the men of David swore to him, saying, Thou shalt go out no more with us to battle, that thou mayest not extinguish the light of Israel.
+And Abishai the son of Zeruiah succoured him, and smote the Philistine and killed him.
+Then the men of David swore to him, saying, Thou shalt go no more out with us to battle, that thou quench not the lamp of Israel.

 Verse ConceptsNot Extinguishing

-And it came to pass after this, that there was again a battle with the Philistines at Gob: then Sibbechai the Hushathite slew Saph, who was of the sons of the giant.
+And it came to pass after this, that there was again a battle with the Philistines, at Gob; then Sibbechai the Hushathite smote Saph, who was of the children of Raphah.

 Verse ConceptsGiantsKilling Named Individuals